vector-of-bool/pmm/README.md

 download the specified commit from GitHub and build the `vcpkg` command line tool from source. **You will need `std::filesystem` or `std::experimental::filesystem` support from your compiler and standard library.**

+If you want to copy custom ports to the vcpkg ports folder, you can define `PORTS` with a list of folders to copy over.

 `REQUIRES` is a list of packages that you would like to install using the `vcpkg` command line tool.